FluidTYPO3/vhs/README.md

 Contains ViewHelpers to access, check or otherwise process media (images, files etc.)

+### Once

+ViewHelpers which will only render their child content once, limited by various conditions such as once per session, per cookie lifetime, per template context etc.

 ### Page

 Contains many ViewHelpers to render various parts of a page - from menus, breadcrumbs, content and header data.
 Contains a few nifty ViewHelpers to render specific content elements or place content elements (or script tags) in the page footer by leveraging the PageRender.

+### Random

+Contains ViewHelpers to randomly create and select various types of content - generate random numbers and strings, select random content and similar randomized purposes.

 ### Render